Coronavirus safety measures

 Safety measures in the Library include:

-- When in the library please follow the signage and any other guidance to maintain social distancing.
-There are hand sanitisers at the entrance and across the building - please use them.
+- There are hand sanitisers at the entrance and across the building - please use them.

-- Additional cleaning regimes are in place and extra cleaning materials will be available for visitors to clean areas and surface.
+- Additional cleaning regimes are in place and extra cleaning materials will be available for visitors to clean areas and surfaces.

 The University Library is a central space for study, research and support.
 From solo studying to group work and research projects, our library has space and resources for study and work of all kinds.